Campaign to promote 'fit for purpose' treated timber

 Focus on fencing

-They include a simple explanation of what national standards require for each application, what species are most suitable, what preservative penetration to expect in different treated commodities and the necessary quality control criteria.
+These Guidance Notes include: a simple explanation of what national standards require for each application; what species are most suitable; what preservative penetration to expect in different treated commodities; the necessary quality control criteria.

 Preservative Treatment Action Plan

-Since 2017 The Timber Trade Federation (TTF) and the WPA have been working together to grow demand for preservative treated timber.
-They identified three priority areas for action, which have since been adopted as TTF policy:
+Since 2017 Timber Development UK (TDUK) and the WPA have been working together to grow demand for preservative treated timber.
+They identified three priority areas for action, which have since been adopted as TDUK policy:

 -